Victoria Jones Collection

 How I began the patterns

-A little over 30 years ago, a friend invited me to attend a resort luncheon conference at which the Hawaii Governor's wife, Lynne Waihee, was to be the keynote speaker.
+Almost 40 years ago, a friend invited me to attend a resort luncheon conference at which the Hawaii Governor's wife, Lynne Waihee, was the keynote speaker.

 In those days, muumuus were the special occasion dress of choice-- colorful, graceful and dignified.
 I designed and sewed my own muumuu for the conference, a cotton sateen in the design shown at left.